apache/cloudstack-documentation/source/adminguide/api.rst

 Supporting ConfigDrive
 ~~~~~~~~~~~~~~~~~~~~~~

-Extra data is added to the VM profile to enable the creation of the config drive:
+Extra data is added to the Instance profile to enable the creation of the config drive:

 VMdata - a list of String arrays representing [“directory”, “filename”, “content”] on the ConfigDrive device.